msei99/pbgui/README.md

 Copy the start.bat.example to start.bat
 Edit pbguipath in the start.bat to your pbgui installation path Add start.bat to Windows Task Scheduler and use Trigger "At system startup"

+## v1.21 (29-10-2024)
+- VPS-Manager: Fully automate setup your VPS with PBGui, PB6 and PB7.
+- starter.py for start, stop restart PBRun, PBRemote and PBCoinData.
+- PBRemote: Finds new VPS without restart.
+- Some small Bugfixes for new v7 functions.

 ## v1.20 (22-10-2024)
 - V7: Added all latest config options to live and optimizer